×

 • Croatian is spoken as a national language in: Austria.

 You will also get to know the continents where Armenian and Croatian speaking countries lie.
-Based on the number of people that speak these languages, the position of Armenian language is not available and position of Croatian language is 23.
+Based on the number of people that speak these languages, the position of Armenian language is 14 and position of Croatian language is 23.
 Find all the information about these languages on Armenian and Croatian.

 Armenian and Croatian Language History